Sambath82/Home-Credit-Default-Risk/README.md

 We evaluated our models using ROC AUC, as it provides a reliable measure for binary classification tasks—especially when the labels are imbalanced, with the `default` class being the minority.
 We tested four models: **HistGradientBoosting (HGBT)**, **LightGBM with SMOTE**, **LightGBM with class weighting**, and **CatBoost with class weighting**.

-Among these, **CatBoost with class weighting** stood out as the top performer, achieving the highest AUC-ROC score of **0.7266**.
+Among these, **CatBoost with class weighting** stood out as the top performer, achieving the highest AUC-ROC score of around **0.73**.
 This score highlights CatBoost’s strength in distinguishing between default and non-default cases, making it the best model for this task.
-After careful tuning, CatBoost reached peak performance with just **104 iterations** and achieved a test AUC-ROC of **0.73**, reflecting its reliability and accuracy in managing class imbalance effectively.
+After careful tuning, CatBoost reached peak performance with just **147 iterations** and achieved a test AUC-ROC of **0.75**, reflecting its reliability and accuracy in managing class imbalance effectively.

 ## Model Explainability